Distressed Debt

 Trading Strategies in Distressed Debt

 The distressed debt market supports a range of distinct trading strategies, each with different risk profiles, time horizons, and analytical requirements.
-Understanding the strategic landscape is important for anyone seeking to participate in this market or to evaluate the motivations and behavior of other participants.

 https://www.oaktreecapital.com